vizerb/tikera/README.md

 ### Additional features

 - Dark/light theme preference, saved in localStorage.
-- Responsive design, the website is responsive on mobiles, tablets and desktops.
+- The website features a responsive design for optimal viewing on all devices.
 - Toasts that display information about the result of operations (successfull/failed).

 ## Libraries and Frameworks Used